brodybits/android-database-sqlcipher-connection-core-ndk-build-wip0101/README.md

 - able to build NDK JAR, as documented below
 - extra durable with `-DSQLITE_DEFAULT_SYNCHRONOUS=3` build setting in `build.gradle`

+Demo Cordova plugin with this Android NDK build can be built and tested from here: [`github:brodybits/cordova-sqlcipher-crypto-batch-connection-core-android-build-wip0001`](https://github.com/brodybits/cordova-sqlcipher-crypto-batch-connection-core-android-build-wip0001)

 <!-- NOT SUPPORTED with JAR build:
 ### Download Source and Binaries